25 Best Ethical & Sustainable Clothing Brands In 2021

 Designed and made by Henrietta (i.e. ‘Henri’) herself, the clothes are made in London and Portugal by trusted manufacturers.

 Each piece is trialled, washed, worn and lived in for weeks before it passes the test to be put into production.

 Find out more about Henri here: Woven in time: Cotton's complex story could have a happy ending

 18. Organic Basics

-Lowie are loath to compromise.
-They aim to fulfill their philosophy of crafting design, ethics and durability into each of their pieces in the following ways: Designer Lowenthal promises that Lowie: ‘aimsto pay our hand makers and small manufacturers a decent price, while small production runs ensure each piece is a limited edition’.
+Lowie is loath to compromise.
+They aim to fulfil their philosophy of crafting design, ethics and durability into each of their pieces in the following ways: Designer Lowenthal promises that Lowie: ‘aims to pay our hand makers and small manufacturers a decent price, while small production runs ensure each piece is a limited edition’.

 The brand also has an award-winning repairs service.
 They offer free lifetime repairs on all Lowie products to help elongate the life of your wardrobe, whilst stalling the expansion of the landfill.

 Komodo have been around for decades.
 They’ve been pushing for more ethical fashion for almost 20 years but now more of us are embracing it, they’ve stepped up their designs as well.